aliftype/reem-kufi/README.md

 ![Sample](ReemKufi-Sample.png)

-Reem Kufi is a Fatimid-style decorative [Kufic][1] typeface as seen in the historical mosques of Cairo, and is largely based on the Kufic designs of the late master of Arabic calligraphy [Mohammad Abdul Qadir][2] who revived this art in the 20th century and formalised its rules.
+Reem Kufi is a [Kufic][1] typeface based on early Kific (Mushafi) modeles, but retrofitted to the Fatimid Kufic grid and with borrowing from its forms.
+Reem Kufi is largely based on the Kufic designs of the late master of Arabic calligraphy [Mohammad Abdul Qadir][2] who revived this art in the 20th century and formalised its rules.

 Reem Kufi is particularly suitable for display settings, in titles or decorations.
 Due to its unmistakable old Kufic style, it gives a feeling of